 - We have Year 6 monitors who are responsible for different aspects of school life such as Collective Worship monitors, Playground Leaders and House Captains.

 - The importance of laws and rules both in and out of school are reinforced daily.

 - We have an agreed set of Golden Expectations and these are linked in with Our ‘Rainbow Chart’ behaviour system.

 - Children are asked to reflect on the importance of these Golden Expectations especially when they are not followed.

 - We teach the value and reasons behind both laws and rules - that they protect us, the responsibilities that this involves and the consequences that can occur.

-- Frequent visits from the community police and fire service help to reinforce this message.
+- Frequent visits from the Community Police, Fire Service and Mayor of Haringey help to reinforce this message.

 - Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our Online Safety teaching and PSHCE lessons.